zaoyang/30-days-of-web-development/day-05/day-05.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 05 - Text Editor - Setup & Tooling
+# Text Editor - Setup & Tooling

+> Today, you will meet your soon to be best friend: your text editor.
+Your text editor is a fancy tool that developers use to write code.

 Every mainstream computer comes with what is called a **text editor**.
 A text editor is a program that edits text without adding markup, i.e., in plain text.
 Developers use text editors to assist in writing "code".